• Newsroom

 As part of a project for a pharmaceutical manufacturer and its contract manufacturer, we demonstrated our expertise in the implementation of quality assurance agreements (QAA).
 The aim of the project was to optimize the quality assurance processes and ensure compliance with the current GMP guidelines.

-The project was implemented under challenging conditions, which were characterized by strict regulatory requirements and tight schedules.
-Our team of experienced GMP consultants and QA specialists developed tailor-made solutions, including the creation, review, updating and negotiation of quality assurance agreements, delimitation of responsibility agreements (VAV), technical agreements and QP agreements – in both German and English.
+The project was realized under challenging conditions characterized by strict regulatory requirements and tight schedules.
+Our team of experienced GMP consultants and QA specialists developed tailor-made solutions, including the creation, review, updating and negotiation of quality assurance agreements, delineation of responsibility agreements (VAV), technical agreements and QP agreements – in both German and English.

 Our expertise in supplier management and supplier qualification was crucial to the success of the project.
 In addition, we ensured sustainable implementation and compliance with regulatory requirements through targeted induction and training of the teams.

-The successful implementation of the project not only led to a noticeable improvement in quality assurance, but also to a deepening of cooperation with the customers.
-This example illustrates how even complex challenges can be overcome with a clear strategy, sound expertise and a well-coordinated team.
+The successful implementation of the project not only led to a noticeable improvement in quality assurance, but also to a deepening of cooperation with customers.
+This example illustrates how even complex challenges can be mastered with a clear strategy, sound expertise and a well-coordinated team.

 4. December 2024/by Marina Weeger